Call today and speak to Jason Brady, specialist medical negligence solicitor. Find out if you can claim compensation.

 Blackwater Law medical negligence solicitors acted for Mrs Allan after surgeons and medical staff failed to take reasonable precautions to prevent infection during and after heart surgery.

-Blackwater Law has a nationwide panel of specialist medical experts that it utilises to provide supporting evidence for client’s medical negligence claims.
-From this panel, Mrs Allan’s medical negligence lawyer, Jason Brady, selected a leading cardiothoracic surgeon to provide medical opinion on Mrs Allan’s case.
+Blackwater Law has a nationwide panel of specialist medical experts that it utilises to provide supporting evidence for clients’ medical negligence claims.
+From this panel, Mrs Allan’s medical negligence lawyer, Jason Brady, selected a leading cardiothoracic surgeon to provide a medical opinion on Mrs Allan’s case.
 The expert concluded:

 The Defendant instructed their own (orthopaedic) medical expert who argued:

-A Costs and Case Management Conference was held and during this the judge commented that there was reservation over the suitability of the Defendant’s medical expert.
-After the conference both expert evidence and witness evidence was exchanged and the Defendant made an initial offer of £14,000.
+A Costs and Case Management Conference was held and during this, the judge commented that there was reservation over the suitability of the Defendant’s medical expert.
+After the conference, both expert evidence and witness evidence was exchanged and the Defendant made an initial offer of £14,000.
 This was rejected by Jason Brady.
-Negotiations continued and the defendant accepted the Mr Brady’s offer to settle at £20,000.
+Negotiations continued and the defendant accepted Mr Brady’s offer to settle at £20,000.

 Blackwater Law and Mrs Allan were pleased with the settlement achieved as the final settlement of £20,000 medical negligence compensation was above the £15,000-£17,000 which had been estimated by a barrister.